ebiwd/EBI-Framework/README.md

 - Major releases (1.1, 1.2, 1.3...) can have breaking changes and any such changes will be detailed and tested.
 - Minor releases (0.0.X) will not have changes to code structure or parts and will mainly add features or update visual assets (such as logos or icon fonts).

-The support for previous major versions (branches) is still being considered, but the current suggestion is that the last three major version will be supported with updates to assets, fonts, and critical EMBl and EBI branding.
+We support the last two major releases with bug fixes and branding.
+New features will only be added to the current and development versions.

 Where's version 1.0, you ask?
 Version 1.0 is the [old EBI Compliance theme](https://www.ebi.ac.uk/web_guidelines/html/compliance/).